Jason Di Tullio: Club career

 Di Tullio began his pro career in 2002 with the Montreal Impact of the USL A-League and later the USL First Division.
 He scored his only professional goal on July 17, 2002, which was a game-winner against the Vancouver Whitecaps.
 At the end of his rookie season in 2002, he was awarded the Impact's 2002 Unsung Hero Award.
 In 2004, he won the league title with the Impact.
 In 2007, he retired at the age of 23, following his fifth knee surgery since 2004, including missing the entire 2007 season.
 In total, he played 75 games for the Impact, starting 56, with one goal and four assists.

 International career

 In 2001, Di Tullio played with Canada at the Jeux de la Francophonie, helping them reach the quarterfinals.
-He played with the U-17 Canadian national team at the 2001 CONCACAF U-17 qualification tournament and helped Canada reach the quarterfinals.
-Tullio was part of the U-20 Canadian national team that played at the 2003 FIFA World Youth Championship.
+He played with the Canada U-17 national team at the 2001 CONCACAF U-17 qualification tournament and helped Canada reach the quarterfinals.
+Tullio was part of the Canada U-20 national team that played at the 2003 FIFA World Youth Championship.